 Disney Cruise Line’s private island, Castaway Cay, is my favorite place on Earth.
 Literally.
 When you are having dental work done and the dentist tells you to picture yourself somewhere wonderful?
 I am on Castaway Cay.

 Over the next few weeks, I will be doing a series on Disney Cruise Line.
-I will cover how to choose an itinerary, how to choose the right stateroom, and how to make the most of your cruise.
+I will cover how to choose an itinerary, how to choose the right stateroom, how to get to Port Canaveral, what to expect when you arrive at Port Canaveral and board the ship, and how to make the most of your cruise.
 But I had to start with what I feel is the number one reason to book a Disney Cruise in the first place – Castaway Cay!

 So what is it about Castaway Cay that makes me love it so much?
 Read on, and see if you are not booking a cruise for yourself by the time I am done!